gildahl/arcadeEIP/distribution/readme.txt

 INSTALLATION
 ============
 To install arcadeEIP, create a dedicated folder (e.g. \arcadeEIP or \EIP) and unzip the archive to it.
+Note that prior to unzipping, you should right click on the zip file, choose properties, and chose to unblock.
 If desired, add eip.exe to your system path to allow running it from anywhere.
 Make sure that the folder has full write access as arcadeEIP will need to create and write both files and directories within that folder.

 Next, double-click on create_cfg.bat to create a fresh arcadeEIP.ini configuration file.
 This will also create a file called arcadeEIP_example.ini that contains documentation of most settings.